 What Can Embedded Banking Do for You?

-Embedded banking enables you to bring the bank to your customers – no matter what industry you’re in.
+Embedded finance enables you to bring the bank to your customers – no matter what industry you’re in.
 You offer them an intuitive, invisible banking experience.
 And they walk away, perhaps barely aware of what has taken place, but all the more likely to return.

 If embedded banking confuses you, we can demystify it for you.
 But as for its benefits, they’re difficult to count.
-Because embedded banking pulls dynamically upon APIs and can integrate anywhere, what it can do for you is almost entirely up to your imagination.
+Because embedded finance pulls dynamically upon APIs and can integrate anywhere, what it can do for you is almost entirely up to your imagination.

 It can keep customers coming back to you